-A. EPSDT school-based therapy services are provided pursuant to an individualized service plan (IEP), a section 504 accommodation plan, an individualized health care plan, or are otherwise medically necessary within a local education agency (LEA).
-School-based services include physical therapy, occupational therapy and other services, including services provided by audiologists and services for individuals with speech, hearing and language disorders, performed by, or under the direction of, providers who meet the qualifications set forth in the therapist licensing requirement.

-B. Professionals providing school-based therapy services are required to meet the requirements of licensure for their discipline according to the state of Louisiana.

-C. School-based services shall be covered for all recipients who are eligible for EPSDT in accordance with Subsection A.
+- A. EPSDT school-based therapy services are provided pursuant to an individualized education plan (IEP), a section 504 accommodation plan, an individualized health care plan, or are otherwise medically necessary within a local education agency (LEA).
+School-based services include physical therapy, occupational therapy and other services, including services provided by audiologists and services for individuals with speech, hearing and language disorders, performed by, or under the direction of, providers who meet the qualifications set forth in the speech language pathologist licensing requirement. - B. Professionals providing school-based therapy services are required to meet the requirements of licensure for their discipline according to the state of Louisiana. - C. Licensed master social workers practicing under the supervision of a licensed clinical social worker; and certified school psychologists practicing under the supervision of a licensed psychologist that has the authority to practice in the community/outside of schools will be required to show proof of verification when the cost report is monitored. - D. School-based services shall be covered for all recipients who are eligible for EPSDT in accordance with §9501.B.